tasinet/detab-chrome/README.md

+*This branch will open anything other than chrome://newtab/ in "popup mode" - no bars at all*

+--

 Detab is a Google Chrome/Chromium extension that disables the tab functionality by detaching newly created tabs in new windows.

 It is made with tiling window managers in mind, that usually have native tab management.